Tutorial | Create a Custom Products Catalog App with the CLI

 5. Add a Table component.

 The following code displays a table containing our columns and fetched data.
-When no items are selected, there is also a search bar, a button that opens an accordion to customize the columns displayed, and a button that opens an accordion to filter the data.
+When no items are selected, there is also a button that opens an accordion to customize the columns displayed, and a button that opens an accordion to filter the data.
 When at least one product is selected, the table displays the number of selected products, the maximum number of products that can be selected, a Select All option, and a Delete button.

 Copy